shrutishri2208/ItineraryPlanner/README.md

-# Getting Started with Pre-requisite Collection & Booking System
+# Pre-requisite Collection & Booking System

 ## Steps to run the system

-In the `server` directory, to run the local express server, run:
+To run the local express server, in the `server` directory run:

 ### `node server.js`